“The law never is, but is always about to be.”

 Upper-level courses enable students to specialize and to develop skills essential to practice.
 Courses include professional responsibility, advanced legal research, and classes that meet a students' choice of concentration.
 In addition, students in their second and third year participate in clinics, field clinics and externships.

 Cardozo's programs are consistently ranked in the top tier.
-Our Intellectual Property and Information Law program is one of the strongest in the country, and the Kukin Program for Conflict Resolution is a pioneer in the field.
+Our Intellectual Property & Information Law program is one of the strongest in the country, and the Kukin Program for Conflict Resolution is a pioneer in the field.

 Seminars abroad allow students the opportunity to study international and comparative law around the world.
 Recent seminars abroad have been conducted in China, Ecuador, India, Cuba, South Africa and Israel.